 Sometimes, pre-teens and adolescents appear to be older than they actually are which can be problematic for a number of reasons.
 There is no need to make a big production out of it, but it is important to mention to people, “hey that is a student from my youth class,” or “she is in the teen performing group.”
 The more adults are aware they are dancing with teens, the safer the teens will be.
 You may think it’s no big deal and therefore not worthy of concern, but I have brought some of my high school students to salsa events and I can say from experience that it is absolutely essential to mention their age.
-As wonderful and respectful as the Latin dance world can be, there are individuals who dance a little bit too close or flirt on the dance floor.
+As wonderful and respectful as the social dance world can be, there are individuals who dance a little bit too close or flirt on the dance floor.
 Awareness is key.

 4. Tell naysayers that DANCE is NOT about SEX.

-I’ve mentioned the “dance isn’t sex” argument in other articles (click here for an example) because most films about Latin dance present it under a romantic lens.
+I’ve mentioned the “dance isn’t sex” argument in other articles (click here for an example) because most films about social dance present it under a romantic lens.
 Dancing is dancing.
 It is a fun, safe, and healthy activity that brings people together.
 There will always be people who perceive partner dancing (Latin dancing in particular) to be overtly sexual and therefore inappropriate for children.
 Remind those who hold this view that that is not the case.
 Partner dancing is about building trust, confidence, and community.
 It teaches people to respect themselves and respect one another.
 Honestly, the Latin dance community is a safe environment for dancers of all levels and ages.
 While there may be some individuals who do not want to dance with kids or who don’t know how to dance appropriately (likely because they are inexperienced), the majority of salseros know how to show young people the ropes.
 So, look out for kids on the dance floor and be a positive influence.
 Let’s nurture the next generation of salseros!